apache/gravitino/docs/gravitino-server-config.md

 # How to configure Gravitino server configurations

 Gravitino server can be customized by editing the configuration file `gravitino.conf` in the `conf` directory, though default values of some configurations are usually sufficient for most use cases and users need not modify them.
-But we strongly recommend that you should read the following sections to understand the configuration file and change the default values if necessary.
+But we strongly recommend that you should read the following sections to understand the configuration file and change the default values based on your specific situation and usage scenarios.

 ## Configuration file